Course Outline

 Goal:

-Demonstrate your understanding of brain development, diversity, inclusion, disability and the strengths and needs of learners including the role of adjustments in supporting diverse learners.in both early childhood and school contexts.
+The goal of Assessment 1 is to demonstrate understanding of brain development, diversity, inclusion, disability and the strengths and needs of learners including the role of adjustments in supporting diverse learners in both early childhood and school contexts.

 Product: Quiz/zes